 Distributions to shareholders Distributions to shareholders from net investment income, if any, are recorded by the fund on the ex-dividend date.
 Distributions from capital gains, if any, are recorded on the ex-dividend date and paid at least annually.
 The amount and character of income and gains to be distributed are determined in accordance with income tax regulations, which may differ from generally accepted accounting principles.
-These differences include temporary and/or permanent differences from foreign currency gains and losses, from late year loss deferrals and from unrealized gains and losses on passive foreign investment companies.
+These differences include temporary and/or permanent differences from losses on wash sale transactions, from foreign currency gains and losses and from realized gains and losses on passive foreign investment companies.
 Reclassifications are made to the fund's capital accounts to reflect income and gains available for distribution (or available capital loss carryovers) under income tax regulations.
-At the close of the reporting period, the fund reclassified \$98.516 to increase undistributed net investment income and \$98.516 to decrease accumulated net realized gain.
+At the close of the reporting period, the fund reclassified \$13,518 to increase undistributed net investment income and \$13,518 to increase accumulated net realized loss.